Sweet potato chips topped with a dollop of herbed goat cheese and a drizzle of honey make a savory, easy vegetarian appetizer!

 Ingredients

-• 2 small or 1 large sweet potato, thinly sliced
+• 1 large sweet potato, thinly sliced

-• 2 teaspoon olive oil
+• 2 teaspoons olive oil

 • 4 ounces goat cheese, room temperature